Product

 You have a few choices and they can be decided by how the vertical cables will interface with your display.

 First, we offer Side Clamps, which are available in two designs (Econo Side Clamps and Pro Side Clamps).
 Both are available in single-sided and double-sided configurations.
 Further, the Pro series is available in three sizes to accommodate a wide variety of panel thicknesses.
-A display made of these fittings will feature cables, which pass by the left and right side of display panels.
+A display made of these fittings will feature cables, which pass by the left and right sides of display panels.
 Typically, each panel will interact with four side clamps, two on the left and two on the right.
 Side Clamps rely upon compression on the host material or a through hole in the same.

 Next, we offer Panel Hooks.
 These are a family of unique (they are patented) hooks, which support a panel on a ledge created by the Panel Hook.
-(Think of a miniaturized version a poster resting on a chalk ledge at the bottom of a chalkboard.)
+(Think of a miniaturized version of a poster resting on a chalk ledge at the bottom of a chalkboard.)
 Then, Panel Hooks are inverted and retain the top of the panel so it does not fall forward.
 Panel Hooks, and a related Utility Hook, are widely versatile to panel thickness, facilitating materials less than 3/16” thick up to 5/8”.
 Panel Hooks do not require compression clamping of the display material, as do the other fittings mentioned here.

 Typically, a panel will interact with four fittings, but it may be only two if the panels are small and/or out of reach from the public.
 Panel Hooks are offered in four configurations for conventional and back-to-back displays.
-Cables used in this display configuration will pass behind the display material.
+The cables used in this display configuration will pass behind the display material.

 Lastly, we offer Top Clamps.
 The cables used in a display relying upon Top Clamps will terminate at the top of display panels.
-With these fittings a typical panel will interact with only two hardware elements.
+With these fittings, a typical panel will interact with only two hardware elements.
 Top clamps come in three sizes.
 Optionally, we offer a related product, Top-Bottom Clamps, which you would use if you desire to hang another panel immediately below the upper one.

 Feel free to review a document we have prepared, titled Compatibility Guide, Top and Top-Bottom Clamps to Panel Type and Thickness.